Lois-Wong/Detecting-Suicide-Ideation/README.md

 [![Model-Scores.png](https://i.postimg.cc/tJKbRcwv/Model-Scores.png)](https://postimg.cc/30FVntK2)

-**Results and conclusion:** Our evaluation of the best model returns a list of words associated with their feature importance, or how helpful/unhelpful they were in the classification task.
+**Results and conclusion:** Our evaluation of the best model returned a list of words associated with their feature importance, or how helpful/unhelpful they were in the classification task.
 A global model analysis revealing the most effective (stemmed) words to detect [+ suicide] across the entire data shows the top five features to be ["suicid", "kill", "end", "pill", "life"] (results below).
-The KL-divergence for this prediction is ~0.012, indicating close similarity in predictions between the black box model and the model built with LIME used for interpretation.

 [![Model-Feature-Weights.png](https://i.postimg.cc/XqqF6syz/Model-Feature-Weights.png)](https://postimg.cc/BPWtxcpT)

 A local model analysis consisting of two example predictions (one suicide, one non-suicide) returns the most prominent features of those individual posts in the class decision.
+The KL-divergence for this non-suicidal class prediction is ~0.012, indicating close similarity in predictions between the black box model and the model built with LIME used for interpretation.

 Image (below): Feature weights of a non-suicidal post prediction